huggingface/text-generation-inference/README.md

 You can consult the OpenAPI documentation of the `text-generation-inference` REST API using the `/docs` route.
 The Swagger UI is also available at: [https://huggingface.github.io/text-generation-inference](https://huggingface.github.io/text-generation-inference).

+### Distributed Tracing

+`text-generation-inference` is instrumented with distributed tracing using OpenTelemetry.
+You can use this feature by setting the address to an OTLP collector with the `--otlp-endpoint` argument.

 ### A note on Shared Memory (shm)